 Ingredients

-This recipe is filled with peppered bacon, jalapenos, cheddar cheese, and scallions.
+This recipe is filled with peppered bacon, jalapeños, cheddar cheese, and scallions.
 I like to use both fresh and pickled jalapenos for tons of flavor without being too spicy.
-Add a dollop of sour cream and salsa when serving for the perfect bite.

-Tips and FAQ's
+Tips and FAQs

 A pie dish is commonly used for quiche.
 Glass or ceramic dishes can go from oven to table.
 An 8 or 9-inch diameter dish is ideal.
 When using larger sizes, the outside edge and crust will likely overcook by the time the middle is done.